ISAITB/docs-itb-ta/source/profile/index.rst

   * **Deactivate current role:** This will disconnect your EU Login account from the current role and effectively deactivate it.
 You will be transferred to the :ref:`listing of your available roles<login__roles>` where you will no longer see the one you just removed.
     Note that this can once again be added to your account by :ref:`confirming again its assignment to you<login__roles__confirm>`.
-  * **Delete all other roles:** This deactivates but also deletes all roles other than your current test bed administrator role that are linked to your EU Login account (in all organisations or communities).
-You test bed administrator account cannot be deleted as this is irreversible.
+  * **Delete all other roles:** This deactivates but also deletes all roles other than your current Test Bed administrator role that are linked to your EU Login account (in all organisations or communities).
+You Test Bed administrator account cannot be deleted as this is irreversible.

-The delete option provides you the ability to better manage your own information in the test bed.
+The delete option provides you the ability to better manage your own information in the Test Bed.
-Removing your information, specifically the email, user ID and name associated to your EU Login account can be achieved through the test bed's user interface.
+Removing your information, specifically the email, user ID and name associated to your EU Login account can be achieved through the Test Bed's user interface.
 Importantly, deactivating or deleting user roles never impacts a user's test session history.

 .. note::